jonnyH2O/nimble-vtt/README.md

 ## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the LICENSE file for details.

-MIT License - feel free to use and modify for your games!
+In short: Feel free to use and modify for your games, but please credit the original author and don't use it commercially.
+Any modifications must be shared under the same license.